hockeybuggy/pivotal-tracker-epic-diagram/README.md

 - [ ] We could save some API calls by fetching the blocker ids when we get the list of stories and not make API calls for stories with no blocker ids.
-- [ ] Make the project a SPA that makes it's own requests and generates it's own pages.
+- [ ] Make the project a SPA that makes its own requests and generates its own pages.